 People might be thinking I am crazy or even incredibly stupid for traveling without insurance.
 Honestly, they’re probably right.

 Traveling just kind of popped into my life when I was 18 and I dove in head-first without doing much research or planning.

-But now that I’m older and wiser, and I’ve experienced medical emergencies abroad with and without having travel insurance, I’ve gained a bit more insight into the world of insurance and what it actually means for us budget travelers.
+But now I am older and wiser, and I’ve experienced medical emergencies abroad with and without having travel insurance.
+So I’ve gained a bit more insight into the world of insurance and what it actually means for us budget travelers.